-- a) If you have not met the English requirement for Curtin or UWA, the universities will concede competence in English to you if you have achieved a moderated numeric school assessment or numeric examination assessment of at least 55 in English ATAR or Literature ATAR.
-For English as an Additional Language/Dialect ATAR, a moderated written school assessment or written exam mark of at least 60 is required. - b) If you have not met requirement (a) above but you have achieved an ATAR/Selection Rank above the minimum specified annually by the universities, and achieved a scaled score less than 50 in English ATAR, Literature ATAR or English as an Additional Language/Dialect ATAR, then you may demonstrate your competence in English by sitting the Special Tertiary Admissions Test (STAT), or another test of English approved by the university(ies) early in January.
+If students have not met the English requirement for the University of Western Australia, the university will concede competence in English if students have achieved a moderated numeric school assessment or numeric examination assessment of at least 60 in English ATAR or Literature ATAR.
+For English as an Additional Language/Dialect ATAR, a moderated written school assessment or written exam mark of at least 60 is required.

+Students who have not met these requirements above but have achieved an ATAR/Selection Rank above the minimum specified annually by Curtin and UWA, and achieved a scaled score less than 50 in English ATAR, Literature ATAR or English as an Additional Language/Dialect ATAR then they may demonstrate their competence in English by sitting the Special Tertiary Admissions Test (STAT) or another test of English approved by the university early in January.